arsalanyaghoobi/NLPSystems-Task_1-/README.md

 TASK_1
 In order to test task one, run fastAPI.py in the console and it will return you http://127.0.0.1:5000 as requested; clicking on this URL and addeing /api you will see the note that "System is ON and you can use it to find NERs".
-Then opne the fastAPI_requests.py to send the requests by running the code using console; go back to your web page and see the results.
+Then opne the fastAPI_requests.py to send the requests by running the code using console; go back to your web page and reload the page and see the results.

 TASK_2
 In order to test task two, run fastAPI_web.py in your console and open the web page.
 There you will find the table to enter you data.